isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Each HDB household is only entitled to one set of vouchers.
 To be eligible
-for the enhanced CFHP vouchers, the following needs to be met :</p>
+for the enhanced CFHP vouchers, the following needs to be met:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>You are a Singapore Citizen or Permanent Resident, and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>